 - 4. Student privacy and confidentiality - 5.
-Access to gender-segregated areas, e.g. locker rooms and restrooms - 6.
-Sports and physical education classes participation in competitive athletic activities and contact sports is resolved pursuant to IHSA policy #34, Policy and School Recommendations for Transgender Participation at:
+Access to gender-segregated areas, e.g. locker rooms and restrooms www.ihsa.org/About-the-IHSA/Constitution-By-laws-Policies.

+6. Sports and physical education classes - participation in competitive athletic activities and contact sports is resolved pursuant to IHSA policy #34, Policy and School Recommendations for Transgender Participation at: